AdobeDocs/events.en/help/deep-dives/activity-log.md

 ---
 title: Notating Complex Processes in the Activity Log
-description: Have you ever felt that finding out why your process has failed is like looking for a needle in a haystack?
-We can relate!
-Busy MOPs professionals want efficient ways to troubleshoot complex processes and we're here for it!
-Join us in this Deep Dive session to learn how Marketo Champs have used out-of-the-box thinking to create a trail of breadcrumbs for complex multi-leg processes.
-Learn where processes begin, end, fail, and succeed for your records by using the activity log notes you’ve created.
-Hosted by Beth Massura & Jimmy Spencer, Moderated by Corey Bayless.
+description: Join Beth Massura, Jimmy Spencer, and moderator Corey Bayless in this Deep Dive session to discover innovative troubleshooting techniques for complex multi-leg processes in Marketo, using activity log notes to track where processes begin, end, fail, and succeed.
 solution: Marketo Engage
 feature: Audit Trail
 role: Admin, Developer, Leader, User